 Industry has been at the forefront of innovation for thousands of years.
 Human beings are always on the lookout for the newest product, the most advanced process and the widest profit margin on their products, whether it be electricity or fiberglass enclosures.
 While the past few decades have been focused primarily on short term profits, today industry leaders have set their sights on achieving long term success through sustainable practices.
-Let's look at some of the strides being made, which as known colloquially as "going green."
+Let's look at some of the strides being made, which are known colloquially as "going green."

 A lot of focus has been placed on global warming and the role of carbon dioxide emissions in climate change.
-While some of these emissions come from taxi cabs, far more comes from factory emissions and power plants.
+While some of these emissions come from vehicles, far more comes from factory emissions and power plants.
 In an effort to reduce their emissions, many factories have embraced Energy Star compliance, which reduces the amount of electricity used by appliances and some have even begun to investigate alternative fuel sources.

 Replacing and Preserving Natural Elements

 Companies that use natural resources such as trees in their process are now moving away from destructive processes like clear cutting and on to more sustainable initiatives.
 In many cases, trees that are cut for paper are replaced with saplings on a one to one ratio.
-Companies have also committed to leaving natural resources like lakes and parkland unpolluted and undeveloped, and have enlisted firms to do landscaping in Toronto office courtyards so that their facades and rooftops contribute oxygen.
+Companies have also committed to leaving natural resources like lakes and parkland unpolluted and undeveloped, and have enlisted landscape firms to do landscaping in office courtyards so that their facades and rooftops contribute oxygen.